WHAT WE DO

 Our membership includes residents of both New Hampshire and Vermont, and activities occur in both states as well.

-All are welcome to attend our monthly Excomm meetings, at which we discuss our future plans and much more.
-Our next meeting will be at 6:30 pm on Tuesday June 20 at Howe Library in Hanover, NH.
+All are welcome to attend our monthly Excom meetings, at which we discuss our future plans and much more.
+Our next meeting will be at 6:30 pm on Tuesday June 18 at the Howe Library in Hanover, NH.

 For website questions, please contact Peter Hope, firstname.lastname@example.org.

 We’d love for you to join us and learn more about the campaign!
-If you have any questions, email the Upper Valley Ready For 100 Sierra Club Community Organizer Ally Samuell: email@example.com
+Please see our web page Ready For 100 .

 Annual Events include: